 - Review your insurance information and provide any co-pays.
 Depending on your insurance, co-pays may be collected at this time or billed to you.

 - Discharge Instructions (depending on your procedure and the surgeon's preference).

 - Review the pain management brochure.
 Nurses will ask you to rate your pain according to the numeric or picture scale, described in the section Rating Your Pain.
 This scale will help nursing staff effectively evaluate and manage your pain.
 If you have any questions, ask the pre-operative nurse prior to surgery.

-- You'll be taken to a private area for changing from regular clothes to hospital clothes.
+- You will be taken to a private area for changing from regular clothes to hospital clothes.

 - A registered nurse will perform an assessment, and you will be prepared for surgery.
 This may include: having vital signs and weight measured, starting an IV (intravenous) line, drawing lab tests, possible urine sample, skin prep and marking of operative site, if necessary.

 - You can be provided with a warm blanket, magazines, games and activities, TV or music tapes with headphones, if you choose.
 Music tapes may be taken with you into surgery.

 - There are four different types of anesthesia that can be used:

 - General: You are totally asleep and aware of nothing.

 - IV Regional: You are given medication to relax and numb the area so you do not feel pain.